PinYuanChen/pinyuan.github.io/_posts/2023-01-24-property-wrapper-userdefaults.md

 userData.user = User(firstName: "John", lastName: "Wick")
 print(userData.user) // User(firstName: "John", lastName: "Wick")
 ```
 We put the `@UserDefaultsWrapper` annotation before the declaration of the variable.
-So whenever we access the `userData.user`, it fetches data from UserDefaults with the key "User".
-And when you assign a new value to the variable, it automatically save the new value into UserDefaults, which is pretty intuitive and helpful.
+So whenever we access userData.user, it fetches data from UserDefaults with the key "User".
+And when you assign a new value to the variable, it automatically saves the new value into UserDefaults, which is pretty intuitive and helpful.

-We might want our wrapper to be more flexible on dealing with `nil`.
-You can modify the code in this way:
+To make the wrapper more flexible in dealing with `nil`, you can modify the code in the following way:

 ```swift
 @propertyWrapper